Wasinmi, Nigeria: History

 In the early 1900s, the British administration built a train station in the village, which was a major site of the Adubi War in 1918, also known as the Egba Uprising.
 St. Michael's Anglican Church was the first church built in the village by newly converted natives, most likely in c.
 1920.

-Odafin Odegbami (c.
-1842-1934), ancestor to Amos Tutuola, the Ogunbiyi family, and Odegbami family (including Segun Odegbami and Wole Odegbami) which are very prominent and influential families in Wasinmi, was a spiritual leader and appointed administrator as detailed in Tutuola's book The Palm Wine Drinkard, and was most likely one of the founders of Wasinmi.
-Other notable and influential families include the family of Chief Jamaes Ifayanran Enitan, the Oluawo of Iledi Ogboni which administers traditional religion and governance over several villages and towns including Ijumo Ologboni, Gbangba, Tepona, Jguna, Jibode, Ilaho, Onibontuje, Ajade, Loti and several surrounding villages.
-He was the father of Elijah Olumide Enitan and ancestor to Olukayode Enitan (Senior Advocate of Nigeria), Olusola Solomon Enitan; an Estate Surveyor and Valuer of repute.
+Odegbami, the Odofin of Ago-Odo, an Egba-Oke-Ona township, is the ancestor of Amos Tutuola, and the Odegbami family (including Segun Odegbami and Wole Odegbami), a very prominent and influential family in Wasinmi.
+Odegbami was a religious leader and appointed administrator as detailed in Tutuola's book The Palm Wine Drinkard.
+Other notable and influential families include the family of Chief James Ifayanran Enitan, the Oluawo of Iledi Ogboni which administers traditional religion and governance over several villages and towns including Ijumo Ologboni, Gbangba, Tepona, Jibode, Ilaho, Onibontuje, Ajade, Loti, and several surrounding villages.
+He was the father of Elijah Olumide Enitan and ancestor to Olukayode Enitan (Senior Advocate of Nigeria).
 Wasinmi is gradually growing into a mix use commercial precinct with industries and factories cropping up across the land.
 An integrated farm, TeeHigh Farms is located in Wasinmi.